lucgerrits/simple_trading_tests/README.md

 The Buy and Hold strategy is the simplest strategy.
 It consists of buying the asset and holding it for a long period of time.
 In this case, we buy BTC/USDT and hold it for the entire period.

-Result: 100 USDT of BTC in 2022-01-01 would be worth 156 USDT of BTC in 2024-03-13.
+Result: 100 USDT of BTC in 2022-01-01 would be **worth 156 USDT of BTC** in 2024-03-13.

 ### 2. Buy and Sell based on change in price

 The strategy is to buy BTC/USDT when the price changes by more than X percent and sell when the price changes by less than X percent.
-When optimizing we find that best is to buy with a increase of 0.5% and sell with a decrease of 0.5%.
+When optimizing we find that best is to buy with a increase of 1% and sell with a decrease of 12%.

-Result: 100 USDT of BTC in 2022-01-01 would be worth 100 USDT of BTC in 2024-03-13.
+Result: 100 USDT of BTC in 2022-01-01 would be **worth 100 USDT of BTC** in 2024-03-13.

 ### 3. Buy and Sell based on change in price and volume

 Same as before, but add the volume rate change.
-When optimizing we find that best is to buy with a increase of 0.5% and sell with a decrease of 0.5%.
-Also, buy with a volume increase of 0.5% and sell with a volume decrease of 0.5%.
+When optimizing we find that best is to buy with a increase of 6% and sell with a decrease of 5%.
+Also, buy with a volume increase of 11% and sell with a volume decrease of 11%.

-Result: 100 USDT of BTC in 2022-01-01 would be worth 100 USDT of BTC in 2024-03-13.
+Result: 100 USDT of BTC in 2022-01-01 would be **worth 370 USDT of BTC** in 2024-03-13.

 ### 4. Buy and Sell based on change in price and volume and MACD

 Same as before, but add the MACD indicator.
-When optimizing we find that best is to buy with a increase of 0.5% and sell with a decrease of 0.5%.
-Also, buy with a volume increase of 0.5% and sell with a volume decrease of 0.5%.
+When optimizing we find that best is to buy with a increase of 0.5% and sell with a decrease of %.
+Also, buy with a volume increase of % and sell with a volume decrease of %.
 Also, buy when MACD is positive and sell when MACD is negative.

-Result: 100 USDT of BTC in 2022-01-01 would be worth 100 USDT of BTC in 2024-03-13.
+Result: 100 USDT of BTC in 2022-01-01 would be **worth 100 USDT of BTC** in 2024-03-13.

 ### 5. SVM based on multiple features